 Net cash used in operating activities in all periods resulted primarily from our net losses adjusted for non-cash charges and changes in the components of working capital.
 The decrease in net cash used in 2012 compared to 2011 was primarily related to decreased spending in research and development due to a reduction in clinical expenses related to our Phase 2b clinical trial for Fovista, which concluded in the second quarter of 2012.
 The increase in net cash used in the six months ended June 30, 2013 compared to the six months ended June 30, 2012 primarily related to increased spending on manufacturing activity for Fovista, partially offset by the elimination of spending on our Phase 2b clinical trial for Fovista.
 We expect cash used in operating activities to continue to increase substantially compared to prior periods and for the foreseeable future as we continue the development of and seek marketing approval for Fovista and, possibly, other product candidates.
-Before the end of 2013, we plan to initiate a pivotal Phase 3 clinical program for Fovista that will consist of three separate clinical trials.
-We expect to have initial top-line data from these Phase 3 clinical trials available in 2016.
+In August 2013, we initiated a pivotal Phase 3 clinical program for Fovista that will consist of three separate clinical trials.
+We expect to have initial top-line data from our Phase 3 clinical program available in 2016.